 States must submit an annual report detailing their activities.
 State reports must be made available for public comment prior to submission.

-Oregon’s draft 2018 Oregon Synar Reportis available for review and comment.
-The public comment period closes Friday, November 17, 2017.
+Oregon’s draft 2018 Oregon Synar Reportis no longer available for review and comment.
+The public comment period closed Friday, November 17, 2017.